Milkshake (song): Commercial performance

 "Milkshake" debuted at number 73 on the September 6, 2003, chart of the Billboard Hot R&B/Hip-Hop Songs chart, and peaked at number four on January 3, 2004.
 In October 2003, it debuted at number 95 on the Billboard Hot 100 chart.
 It was Kelis' second entry on the chart, following "Caught out There", which spent 12 weeks on the chart between December 1999 and February 2000.
 In its 13th week on the chart, "Milkshake" reached its peak of number three, and stayed there for five consecutive weeks.
 The song charted on the Hot 100 for 22 weeks, and was certified Gold by the Recording Industry Association of America (RIAA) on October 25, 2004.
 "Milkshake" also spent a week atop the Hot Dance Club Songs chart in December 2003.
 The song has sold 883,000 paid digital downloads in the United States, according to Nielsen SoundScan.
 It was listed at number 41 on the 2004 Hot 100 year-end chart, and number 41 on the Hot R&B/Hip-Hop Songs year-end chart.

 In Ireland, "Milkshake" debuted at number 15 on the Irish Singles Chart, and later topped the chart for five consecutive weeks.

 In the United Kingdom, "Milkshake" peaked at number two on the UK Singles Chart, where it remained for four consecutive weeks, and has been certified Platinum by the British Phonographic Industry (BPI).

 Elsewhere in Europe, "Milkshake" also peaked within the top ten of the charts in Denmark, the Netherlands, Norway, and Sweden.

 In Australia, "Milkshake" peaked at number two on the ARIA Singles Chart for five non-consecutive weeks and has been certified Platinum by the Australian Recording Industry Association (ARIA).

-In New Zealand, "Milkshake" peaked at number three on the New Zealand Singles Chart and has been certified Gold by the Recording Industry Association of New Zealand (RIANZ).
+In New Zealand, "Milkshake" peaked at number three on the New Zealand Singles Chart and has been certified Platinum by Recorded Music NZ (RMNZ).